f5devcentral/f5-distributed-cloud-labs-101/application/docs/state4/createREsite.rst

 #.
 Click the button or press Enter

 If everything is working correctly, your "Recommendations" card should not turn red.
-HTTP response delay should start being populated in the card.
+*HTTP response time* should start being populated in the card.
 When you view product details in the main application, you should see additional brew recommendations.

     |recs-recs|